OHSUBD2K/BDK14-Ontologies-101/docs/InitialPreparation.md

 These exercises were tested under Protégé 5.1.

-You will need to clone this [repository](https://github.com/OHSUBD2K/BDK14-Ontologies-101) to download the exercise files.
+You will need to clone this [repository](https://github.com/OHSUBD2K/BDK14-Ontologies-101) to download the exercise files in the folder BDK14_exercises.

 Associated exercise files include:
 - basic-classification